zuckerlab/FlowStims/doc/manual.md

 &rightarrow;`gratInterVal` Pixel value (grayscale) of interstimulus screen, [0-255]  (use -1 for avg screen luminance of the stimulus).
 Must be given the same number of values as `gratFgVal`.

+# Network communication

+It is possible to set up FlowStims to send UDP datagrams whenever one of the events below is triggered (event name followed by description):

+* `clientStart` Beginning of presentation (sent only once, at the very beginning of the movie)

+* `clientEnd` End of presentation (including early exit with Esc key

+* `clientTrialStart` Start of each trial

+* `clientTrialEnd` End of each trial

+* `clientTimeStamp` Send a timestamp every X seconds

+This can be done by including lines in the parameters file with the following format:

+`<eventName> <host> <port> <msgType> <msg> <addNewLine> <encoding>`

+The arguments: `host`, `port`, `msgType`, etc. must be configured by the user (do not change their order! -- the last two are optional):

+* `host` Host address that will receive the packets (UDP datagrams)
+* `port` Port that will be listening for the packets
+* `msgType` Use `1` to send as string, `2` to send as integer (single byte), or `5` to send a string while appending the current date and time to the end of the msg
+* `msg` Message to be sent
+* `addNewline` Either `0` or `1` -- whether to add a '\n' char at end of msg.
+Default is no (`0`)
+* `encoding` Only applicable if sending a string.
+Default: UTF-8 (single byte chars)

+E.g.: `clientStart localhost 9090 1 1 #sends a 1 integer to localhost on port 9090 at the beginning of presentation`

+For multiple hosts, repeat this in multiple lines changing host, port, etc. for each one (while using the same event name).

+E.g.:<br>
+`clientTrialStart 144.20.133.11 8999 2 0 #send a 0 integer to first host at beginning of every trial`<br>
+`clientEnd 144.20.133.57 8980 1 4 #send a '4' string to second host at beginning of every trial`